IntCDC/VisuAlFroG/docs/installation-guide.md

   In the Rhino command line type `SetDotNetRuntime` and then enter `Runtime=NETFramework` and confirm.
   Restart Rhino to take changes effect.

-- SciChart mouse interaction is not working via laptop touch pads
+3. SciChart mouse interaction is not working via laptop touch pads.

   **SOLUTION:**
   Use external mouse.

 <!-- ###################################################################### -->